 Artist Bio

-Kia ora, and thank you for visiting
+Kia ora, and thank you for visiting.
+Haere mai (welcome), I am delighted to have you here.

 Shalom